 WORDS BY KELSEY VERBOOM | JANUARY 6, 2021

 First tracks on a powder day are always coveted.
 What’s an even more brag-worthy pursuit?
-The very first heli-ski tracks of the season.
+Going heli-skiing in December to nab the very first heli-ski tracks of the season.

-December is the final month of the year but the kick-off to the ski season, when CMH lodges swing open their doors and welcome back helicopters full of excited guests.
+December is the final month of the year but the kick-off to the heli-ski season, when CMH lodges swing open their doors and welcome back helicopters full of excited guests.